ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v7.md

 In case of a regression introduced in Production after the upgrade, a rollback to your previous agent is the fastest way to restore your admin panel.
 {% endhint %}

+{% hint style="info" %}
+You must upgrade your agent version in development, then you should commit the code changes (packages.json, source code, .forestadmin-schema.json etc.) to push it on other environments (Production, Staging, Test,...).
+Pull the code in each server, install, build and restart server
+{% endhint %}

 ## Breaking changes

 ### Agent initialization&#x20;